TEMESGENABDISSA/alx-low_level_programming/0x02-functions_nested_loops/README.md

    AUTHOR : Temesgen Abdissa

-   Date : FEBRUARY 22, 2023
+   Date : FEBRUARY 22/2023

-  DEscription about functions_nested_loops
+  Description about functions_nested_loops

 n C programming language, a nested loop is a loop inside another loop.
 The functions_nested_loops program in C is a program that contains nested loops and uses functions to perform some specific task.